the ART of the POSSIBLE - London SW19

 • Training will be smarter and more runner friendly and will use five (or six) training zones

 • For individuals very near to a threshold; ie a 5:02 runner wanting to break 5:00 or a 6:02 runner wanting to break 6:00, I will bring in Zone 6, by judicious engagement of selected muscle fibres.
-Zone 6 will be a standard session for athletes who are already running under 4:30
+Zone 6 will be a standard session for athletes who are already running near 4:30

 • The Mile Project is also aimed at those training for a marathon, 5k or 10k etc by the selective use of Zone 6